Traffic Film Removal with Fiber Lasers

-Traffic film is a layer of debris/contamination, which lies on the surface of all forms of road and aviation transport, as well as static objects such as buildings and signage, etc.
+This is a layer of debris/contamination, which lies on the surface of all forms of road and aviation transport, as well as static objects such as buildings and signage, etc.

-Types of traffic film include:
+Types of traffic dirt and contaminants include:

 - Contaminants from vehicles: exhaust fumes (including Sulphur, Vanadium and hundreds of other chemicals), oil, soot, unburnt fuel and additives, etc.